-Methadone is believed to have a less potent effect than commonly abused opioids like oxycodone (OxyContin, Percocet) and hydrocodone (Vicodin, Norco).
-It was a preferred drug on Medicaid prescription lists in most states until a few years ago, when doctors began to realize its addictive properties and its connection to increased overdose deaths.
+Methadone is believed to have a less potent effect than commonly used opioids like oxycodone (OxyContin, Percocet) and hydrocodone (Vicodin, Norco).
+It was a preferred drug on Medicaid prescription lists in most states until a few years ago, when doctors began to realize its addictive properties and its connection to increased

 What Is Methadone?

 Methadone, often branded as Dolophine or Methadose, is a synthetic opioid drug that can be used as a pain reliever.
 Like other opioids, methadone changes the way the brain reacts to pain, rather than reducing the pain itself.
 Over time, the brain can become dependent on the drug to regulate pain or produce a calming sensation, and a person may experience discomfort without methadone.

 Medication-assisted treatment (MAT) for opioid addiction commonly uses methadone to help people overcome addiction to stronger opioids, like heroin and prescription painkillers.
 Methadone targets opioid receptors in the brain, stopping withdrawal symptoms while producing only a mild sense of euphoria.

 Methadone In Medication-Assisted Treatment (MAT)